construction tax advisory London

 The Basics of CIS

-The Construction Industry Scheme (CIS) is a tax deduction scheme for contractor payments to subcontractors in the construction industry.
+The Construction Industry Scheme (CIS) is a tax deduction scheme for contractor payments to subcontractors in the construction industry, forming a key part of cis tax services compliance for many businesses.
 Under this scheme, contractors deduct money from payments made to subcontractors and send it to HM Revenue and Customs (HMRC).

 Both contractors and subcontractors must register with HMRC to participate.
 When registered, subcontractors can receive either gross payment status, allowing them to receive full payment without deductions, or payment under deduction, where tax is withheld.
-Understanding these basics helps ensure compliance and minimise the risk of incorrect deductions.
+Understanding these basics helps ensure compliance and minimise the risk of incorrect deductions, particularly when dealing with CIS tax deduction rules.
+For many businesses, support from a CIS accountant in London helps ensure registration, verification, and ongoing compliance are handled correctly.

 Registration and Verification Processes